outlearn-content/angular/modules/controller.md

 - Manipulate DOM — Controllers should contain only business logic.
   Putting any presentation logic into Controllers significantly affects its testability.
-Angular has databinding} for most cases and {@link guide/directive directives to encapsulate manual DOM manipulation.
+Angular has databinding for most cases and directives to encapsulate manual DOM manipulation.
 - Format input — Use angular form controls instead.
 - Filter output — Use angular filters instead.
-- Share code or state across controllers — Use {@link services angular services} instead.
+- Share code or state across controllers — Use angular services instead.
 - Manage the life-cycle of other components (for example, to create service instances).